 {% endif %}

-For list data returned from the database, we often need to determine whether the list is empty.
-AnQiCMS's{% for %}loop provides{% empty %}tags, making it exceptionally concise to handle empty lists.
+For the list data returned from the database, we often need to judge whether the list is empty.
+AnQiCMS provides{% for %}a loop that{% empty %}tag, making it extremely concise to handle an empty list.

 {% archiveList archives with type="list" limit="10" %}